1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals, as well as legal professionals, who want to deepen their understanding of executive dysfunction and its implications in both clinical and forensic settings.
-The program explores how executive dysfunction affects risk assessment, behavioral outcomes, and decision-making, making it relevant for those specializing in forensic psychology, clinical psychology, and related fields where assessing and managing risk is essential.
-The content is suitable for professionals seeking to enhance their expertise in managing executive dysfunction across a range of clinical and legal contexts.
+This training is designed for mental health and allied professionals, as well as legal and criminal justice professionals, who want to deepen their understanding of executive dysfunction and its implications in both clinical and forensic contexts.
+The program explores how executive dysfunction affects risk assessment, behavioral outcomes, and decision-making, making it relevant for those involved in assessing and managing risk, supporting at-risk populations, and navigating complex behavioral and legal issues.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals seeking to enhance their understanding of executive dysfunction in clinical and forensic settings.
+This training is appropriate for licensed and pre-licensed mental health professionals with varying levels of experience in understanding and addressing executive dysfunction in forensic and criminal justice settings.

 • Practice Setting